rishn/Selichot/README.md

 ## Features

-- **Login and Signup:** Secure authentication using Firebase.
+- **Firebase Authentication:** Users can create accounts and securely sign in to personalize their experience.
-- **Locked Routing:** Access to specific routes is restricted based on authentication status.
+- **Locked Routing:** Certain sections adapt based on authentication status, ensuring a tailored interaction.
-- **Dashboard:** Main page for logged-in users, displaying relevant content and audio.
+- **Dashboard:** A dedicated space presenting curated content alongside relevant audio selections.
-- **Calendar:** View Hebrew dates, Selichot schedules, and select dates to access corresponding prayers.
+- **Calendar:** Displays Hebrew dates and Selichot schedules, allowing users to learn about Hebrew dates and when Selichot takes place.
-- **Dynamic Content:** Audio files are loaded based on the selected Hebrew date.
+- **Firebase Storage for Audio:** Prayers are dynamically retrieved and played based on the selected Hebrew date, maintaining a structured listening experience.
-- **Responsive Design:** The app is optimized for various devices, with features like dynamic audio player control on date changes.
+- **Firebase Realtime Database for Transcriptions:** Each prayer is accompanied by a structured transcription, presenting Hebrew text, its English meaning, and phonetic guidance to aid pronunciation.
+- **Responsive Design:** A seamless interface that adjusts to different screen sizes while refining audio playback controls.
-- **Polished UI:** Professional and clean interface using Ant Design components.
+- **Polished UI:** A clean, modern design for an intuitive and immersive experience using AntDesign components.
-- **History:** Detailed information about Selichot traditions.
-- **About Us:** Learn about the team behind this project.
+- **Selichot History:** Detailed insights into the traditions and significance of Selichot.
+- **Firebase Hosting:** Ensures smooth deployment and reliable access to the application.

 ## Usage